Our Verdict

 Warmth

 The Fission SV is a warm glove that is best used during cold days at the ski area, below about 20 degrees Fahrenheit.
 If it is warmer than that, or you are skiing bumps or hiking for turns, this glove might be too warm.
-Its warmth is especially impressive given that the insulation doesn't deter from the dexterity of the product.
+Its warmth is especially impressive given that the insulation doesn't detract from the dexterity of the product.
 This glove is not as warm as the electronically heated options, but it isn't too far behind, either.
+As our lead tester and IFMGA Mountain Guide Jeff Dobronyi notes, “These gloves are super warm, and I pack them in the bottom of my backpack during winter ski missions just in case I need to get my hands warm quickly.”
+These gloves are like a puffy jacket for your hand.

 Dexterity

 The Fission SV proved to be one of the most dexterous contenders in our review.
-We were blown away by how much we could use our fingers without needing to take our gloves off.
-The fingers are fully insulated and stayed warm on the coldest days, and yet also provided more dexterity than most others that we tested.
-It features a snug fit from the fingers through the wrist, excellent tailoring, and soft leather.
+We were blown away by how well we were able to use our fingers without needing to take our gloves off.
+The fingers are fully insulated and stay warm on the coldest days, yet they also provide more dexterity than most others that we tested.
+The glove, on the whole, features a snug fit from the fingers through the wrist, excellent tailoring, and soft leather.
+We also like that the stretchy softshell exterior fabric allows for a tight fit that also stretches when you bend your fingers.
+However, remember that dexterity also depends heavily on fit, and we recommend sizing down by at least one size compared to other gloves since these ones run quite large.
+As noted above, finding the correct size may be an issue for those with smaller hands, especially women, and this may affect the dexterity of the glove.

 Water Resistance

-The Fission SV is the most water-resistant glove we have ever tested.
+The Fission SV is one of the most water-resistant gloves we have ever tested.
 A Gore-Tex membrane ensures that no water penetrates into the interior of the glove, and the softshell exterior fabric is also tremendously water-resistant, meaning that the fabric outside of the waterproof membrane doesn't absorb much water either.
 All of the seams on the leather palms and fingers are watertight, and the gauntlet cuff is well-tailored and effective, worn inside the jacket or out.
+And, if the interior of the gloves does get wet, they are quick to dry out after a storm.

 Durability